w3f/General-Grants-Program/grants/grants.md

   * Security testing

 ## Who are we interested in?
-  We provide funding in these areas to these kind of people:
+  We provide funding to the aforementioned areas of interest to the following parties:

 * Individuals
   * Developers, anyone in the community